-What is the minimum number of funds required to form a category for rating purposes?
+What is the minimum number of funds required to form a category for rating?

-Ten funds, each with a minimum of three years history for equity funds and 18 months for bond funds.
+Ten funds, each with a minimum of three years history for equity and hybrid funds.
+18 months for bond funds.

 What are the categories of funds for which Value Research does not provide a rating?